 - Were diagnosed with ADHD later in life

 - Are mothers to children diagnosed with ADHD

 - Are married to men with late-diagnosis ADHD

-You can begin reading here: Chapter 1: You, Me, and ADHD Book Club
+You can begin reading here: Chapter 1: Adult ADHD Myths and Facts

 I look forward to welcoming you!